Ramish93/AWS-Cloud-Practioner-Prep/README.md

    - ability to fully endcrypt content of warehouse.
    - it gives a level of isolation in your VPC.
    - **redshift spectrum:**
-     - an suset of Redshit, it gives you ability to query exabytes of data using amazon S3.
+     - an subset of Redshit, it gives you ability to query exabytes of data using amazon S3.
 5. Amazon Elasticache
    - fully managed in-memory data store.
    - it has two different engines supported.
 Memchached and Redis which is very popular.